SyncfusionExamples/How-to-specify-text-alignment-in-winforms-comboBox-comboboxadv-/README.md

 # How-to-specify-text-alignment-in-winforms-comboBox-comboboxadv-
 This example demonstrates how to set the text alignment in the ComboBoxAdv control for Winforms.

+## C#
+    // To specify TextAlignment
+    Mytextbox.TextAlign = HorizontalAlignment.Center;